CaribData/belize-data-resources/docs/index.md

 Datasets are available in two ways:

 #### Repository
-The full data package as a `.zip` file - containing all datasets - is available via versioned repository releases.
+The full data package as a `.zip` file - containing all datasets - is available via versioned GitHub repository releases.

 #### Website download
 Individual datasets can be downloaded from this website - via the [download](downloads.md) page.